padong4284/padong-app/README.md

 ## How to use?

-1. Install APK or IPA file you built using Android Studio **or** Download **Padong** from App Store or Google Play.
+1. Install APK or IPA file you built using Android Studio **or** Download **PADONG** from App Store or Google Play.

-2. Run Padong app.
+2. Run PADONG app.

 3. Tap "Sign Up" button, fill out all required fields, and tap "->"(next) button on the screen.

 4. Then, you will be signed in!
-Enjoy Padong :)
+Enjoy PADONG :)

    <p align="center"><img src="./assets/gif/signup.gif" alt="GIF" width="40%" /></p>